quannguyen13/Hospital_Database/readme.md

 <br>
 NO NEED TO CREATE ACCOUNT
 <br>
-just click sign in to test this app
+just click log in to test this app
 # MVP
 - As a user i expect to input, read and update data as needed.
 - My patients data should include DOB, contact information, illness description and treatment(s).